IMBG4317/IMBG4317/README.md

 - 👋 Hi, I’m @IMBG4317
 - 👀 I’m interested in ...The Universe and things in it
 - 🌱 I’m currently learning ...
-C++
-- 💞️ I’m looking to collaborate on ... projects
-- 📫 How to reach me ... dm
+C++, NOOB.